nyuutsu/momir/README.md

 Enter a number to generate that many decks

-#### `makeset.py`
+#### ~~`makeset.py`~~ ***coming soon***

-`makeset.py` uses a template to generate card sets.
+`makeset.py` is in the earliest stages of trying stuff out.
+Don't use this yet.

+What this is *going* to do is generate card sets using a template.
 A template specifies how many cards of each type to make.
-The default template specifies 350 cards of various types.

-In the future it will be possible to use a 'high granularity' model with a 'high granularity' template to make very specific set compositions.
-This might get its own flag.
+It will be possible to use a 'high granularity' model with a 'high granularity' template to make very specific set compositions.

 flags: `--model`, `--set_template`, `--output`, `--quantity`